 The change, however, allowed for greater control over what appeared on-screen.
 This became evident with the introduction of two anonymous guests who popped up the day of the shoot hidden behind digitally-obscured black screens and spoke through electronically-modified voices.
 Was this a Cosmic Watergate?
 The presentation certainly learned towards portraying these figures as potential Interplanetary Deep Throats.
 From a production standpoint, at a minimum, one could concede this might heighten the suspense of their revelations, but…

-When the show aired live, references to Bill Moore and Jamie Shandera were scattered throughout as a tease to their segment, the program’s big disclosure event.
+When the show aired live, references to Bill Moore and Jaime Shandera were scattered throughout as a tease to their segment, the program’s big disclosure event.
 After a grueling hour of inane banter with guests on subjects like hypnotic regression therapy and Soviet sightings, Farrell introduced the two and they explained how they uncovered the intricate web of government agencies connected to the Majestic project.
 Moore noted that the classified information he received on the subject had come from a figure he identified only as Falcon.
 Shandera quickly followed, stating, “We joined forces in June of 1982 and Falcon told us about MJ-12.”

 Another anonymous figure, Condor, had appeared earlier in the show, briefly, to insinuate Project Blue Book was compromised, a distraction created to discredit the UFO phenomenon.
 Falcon, identified via a chyron as a “govt. intelligence official,” followed up on that by detailing the extent of the conspiracy.
 MJ-12, said Falcon, was an organization that dictated policy related to “exterrestrial activity and contacts.”
 President Truman created it as the real Blue Book, to investigate and analyze UFOs, and information fed to MJ-12 came through yet another secret organization, Project Aquarius.